I was recently contacted by Bells Of Steel to test out a piece of their equipment.

 Loadable Sleeve Length

-My biggest issue with these rotating sleeves is that the loadable sleeve length is only 11.4″ or 289mm.
+My biggest issue with these rotating sleeves is that they only have 11.4″ or 289mm of space to load weight plates onto.

 This might be fine for some people depending on how much weight you can lift and the types of plates you have.

-If you have thinner plates or aren’t super strong then you’re probably fine.
+If you have thinner Olympic plates or aren’t super strong then you’re probably fine.

 If you can squat 600+ lbs or have a bunch of thicker plates, you might run into issues.